Washington Boulevard Stormwater and Urban Runoff Project

 Tuesday, April 30, 2019

 The Community Meeting held from 7:00 pm to 9:00 pm on Tuesday, April 30, 2019 at Coeur d' Alene Elementary School Auditorium, 810 Coeur d' Alene Ave.
 Los Angeles, CA 90291.

 Thursday, November 8, 2018

 The Community Meeting held from 7:00 pm to 9:00 pm on Thursday, November 8, 2018 in the Auditorium, Coeur d’ Alene Avenue Elementary School, 810 Coeur d' Alene Ave, Los Angeles, Ca 90291.

 Monday, January 28, 2019

-The City Council will hold a public meeting to take action on the proposed project and the environmental finding on January 28, 2018 at 7:00pm in Mike Balkman Council Chambers in City Hall.
+The City Council held a public meeting to take action on the proposed project and the environmental finding on January 28, 2018 at 7:00pm in Mike Balkman Council Chambers in City Hall.

 Washington Blvd and Glencoe Ave, Culver City View Map